drert/drert.github.io/content/blog/the-list/firstpost.md

 <br>

 ## Recently Completed
+* Website Launch
-If you can see this, I launched the website!
+    * If you can see this, I launched the website!
 It's a big step for me as I spent the majority of my final semester with no time on my hands, stressing about how I needed to get this done at some point.
 With a solid plan on how to move forward I'm re-establishing my confidence.

 In the future this section will be where quick notes/links will be for recently completed projects.

 <br>

 ## Rules
-To reassure those who may be here out of genuine interest for me, not just to skim or seek specific information, I want to first reassure you by establishing some ground rules for myself.
+To reassure those who may be here out of genuine interest for me, not just to skim or seek specific information, I want to reassure you by establishing some ground rules for myself.
 * No Politics
     * I have no interest in making this a political platform, and will for the forseable future avoid any politics, especially American, far from here.
 * No Therapy
     * Things may get personal, but I will be omitting long emotional ramblings in my posts.
 * No Memes
-    * I'd like to keep "funnies" out of the way, and keep this blog productivity-focused.
+    * I'd like to keep "funnies" out of the way, and keep this blog focused.